Home > Broadband > Broadband Guides > Broadband Outage

 High network traffic

 A lot of people trying to access the internet all at once can also impact your internet speed, like if a big sporting event is being streamed.
 High network traffic can cause ‘congestion’, which may lead to overloaded networks and much slower speeds.
 In some cases, it can even result in complete disconnection.
+Discover more reasons why your internet connection might be slow here.

 Natural disasters